 300см × 300cm

-Dantsig is a Belorussian artist and a professor at the Belorussian Academy of Arts.
+Dantsig was a Belorussian artist and a professor at the Belorussian Academy of Arts.
 From 1952 to 1958, he studied at the Moscow State Institute of V. I. Surikov under the guidance of Vitaly Tsvirko, Petr Pokarzhevsky and Viktor Tsyplakov.
 From 1958, he took part in large exhibitions across the Soviet Union and abroad.